Trucking industry, Navistar back U.S. self-driving legislation

 Senator Gary Peters of Michigan, who has been working with Republicans to draft self-driving legislation, said at the hearing he did not support including commercial trucks and that safety and job impacts must be addressed.

-Tech firms and shipping companies are bullish on the prospects for self-driving trucks, with Tesla Inc (TSLA.O), Uber Technologies Inc [UBER.UL]’s Otto unit and Alphabet Inc’s Waymo unit (GOOGL.O) working on automated trucks.
+Tech firms and shipping companies are bullish on the prospects for self-driving trucks, with Tesla Inc, Uber Technologies Inc’s Otto unit and Alphabet Inc’s Waymo unit working on automated trucks.
+(Reporting by David Shepardson; Editing by Meredith Mazzilli)